 Clogging or plugging of emitters/orifices is due to precipitation and accumulation of certain dissolved salts like carbonates, bi-carbonates, iron, calcium, and manganese salts.
 The clogging is also due to the presence of microorganisms and the related iron and sulfur slimes due to algae and bacteria.
 The clogging or plugging is usually removed by chemical treatment.
 Chemical treatments commonly used in drip irrigation schemes include application of chloride and/or acid with water.
 The frequency of chemical treatment is decided on the degree of clogging and quality of water.
-Chlorine treatment is required to remove organic, and any physical materials and acid treatment is performed once in ten days and chlorine treatment once in fifteen days.
+Chlorine treatment is required to remove organic, and any physical materials and acid treatment is required to remove the salt and any chemical precipitates from the scheme.
+Generally, acid treatment is performed once in ten days and chlorine treatment once in fifteen days.